The Genealogy Guy

 • The Genealogy Guys Podcast & Genealogy Connection

-The Genealogy Guys Podcast #436 - The Guys are celebrating *20 YEARS* of the podcast! *News You Can Use and Share* - RootsMagic has released RootsMagic 11, with a cleaner interface, ...
+The Genealogy Guys Podcast #437 - The Guys are celebrating *20 YEARS* of the podcast! *News You Can Use and Share!* - MyHeritage is making a landmark move to Whole Genome Sequencing fo...

 • The Genetic Genealogist